Transfiguration Church (Cleveland): Closure of Transfiguration Church

 The continuing job and population losses among blue-collar workers in the area around Slavic Village left 40 percent of the area's housing stock abandoned and demolished.
 By 1989, housing foreclosure rates in the area reached 35 percent, causing runaway neighborhood decline.
 Attendance at Transfiguration declined to about 700, which led the diocese to close the church's elementary school in the spring of 1990.

-On October 19, 1990, faulty wiring in a dropped ceiling in the basement of the church that broke out at 5:35 AM.
+On October 19, 1990, faulty wiring in a dropped ceiling in the basement of the church caused a fire that broke out at 5:35 AM.
 The intense fire burned a hole in the roof and destroyed the basement, choir loft, organ, nave, and several stained glass windows.
 The classroom building was untouched.
 The chancel was largely spared, allowing the Eucharistic chalice, tabernacle, and many vestments to survive.

 Damage to the building was estimated at $500,000 ($ in dollars).
 Although both nearby St. Stanislaus and Immaculate Heart of Mary churches provided worship space to the parishioners of Transfiguration Church, attendance at Transfiguration's masses dwindled.
 Transfiguration later held mass in a classroom in its closed elementary school, but attendance continued to decline and reached only 100 by 1992.
 The diocese determined that the cost of repairing the church would exceed the insurance payment, no priest could be found to take over at Transfiguration, and the church was running a deficit of $5,000 ($ in dollars) a month.
 After consulting with a parish task force, the diocese suppressed the parish on January 1, 1992.
 Bishop Anthony Pilla announced the closure in October 1992.

 The final mass at Transfiguration was held on November 8, 1992.
 Salvaged items from the church were dispersed to other Catholic churches and organizations, and insurance proceeds and other funds given to nearby diocesan churches.